alabs/15mcc/README.md

 How to setup the environment
 ============================

-First of all you need to install Ruby Version Manager (RVM).
-You can find all that you need in this url http://beginrescueend.com/rvm/install/
+First of all you need to install [Ruby Version Manager (RVM)](http://beginrescueend.com/rvm/install/).

 Once you have RVM installed open a system terminal window, there we have to intall ruby interpreter as follow: